Why work for ODST

 We are proud of our roots in the Diocese of Oxford, and the support framework that provides to all ODST schools (community and church) and our people are passionate about providing the best educational experience possible to the children and young people who attend our schools.

-We also have a strong school effectiveness programme, developed with the input of Headteachers and a regular programme of CPD activities to enable upskilling and knowledge sharing across member schools.
+We also have a strong school effectiveness programme, developed with the input of Headteachers and a regular programme of CPD activities to enable up-skilling and knowledge sharing across member schools.
+We are keen to promote staff development by identifying leadership opportunities and long-term succession planning needs.

 Don’t just take our word for it though……